-Hospice of Humboldt provides heartfelt end of life care and…
+We provide heartfelt end of life care and

-- A NEW HOPE.
-When further treatment is no longer the right answer, Hospice can provide new hope for a comfortable, peaceful end of life with dignity.
+When further treatment is no longer the right answer, Hospice can provide new hope for a comfortable, peaceful, and dignified end of life.

-- CLINICAL EXPERTISE.
-Our Medical Director and Nursing Staff have specialized training in comfort care and end of life symptom management.
-Our Medical Social Workers provide support and practical information on issues facing families when a loved one is dying.
-Our Spiritual Counselors provide solace and a listening heart to all patients, of every denomination, who wish it.
+Hospice Physicians and Nursing Staff have specialized training in palliative (comfort) care, pain control, and symptom management.
+Our Medical Social Workers provide emotional support and practical information on issues facing families when a loved one is dying.
+Our Chaplains are nondenominational spiritual guides who provide solace and a listening heart to all patients, of every denomination, who wish it.
 Our trained Patient Care Volunteers provide companionship and support to patients and families when needed.

 For more information about Hospice and our services, click here or call our Admissions department at 707-445-5042.